kerosene5/cryptonite_taskphase_sujai/README.md

-# Standard Taskphase -1
+# Heyo
-Heyo, this is a repo for all the linux luminarium modules from pwn.college.
+This repo is for all of Cryptonite's Taskphases.

-This is the first part of cryptonite's taskphase.
+* __Taskphase-1__ includes all Linux Luminarium modules from pwn.college